 In many cases, there are simple reasons why an air conditioner may not function properly, and it is frustrating when you find you have paid a substantial amount of money to a technician who did nothing more than flip on a breaker.
-Fortunately, quick and easy troubleshooting techniques exist that you can complete yourself prior to calling a professional.
+Fortunately, quick and easy troubleshooting techniques exist that you can complete yourself before calling a professional.
 Completing these simple tasks can result in significant savings.

 Do-it-Yourself Air Conditioner Repair Tips

 Below are some simple things you can do when having problems with your air conditioner.
-These steps will help you determine if your system needs maintenance, is not working at all, or is simply blowing air that is not as cool as desired.
+These steps will help you determine if your system needs maintenance, is not working at all, or is merely blowing air that is not as cool as desired.
 Prepare your tool belt to start your maintenance check.

 Checking Your Breaker